STEP 3: Check-in and waiting areas

 STEP 6: Exit procedures

 The last part of the tour should bring you back to where you started: the drop-off/ loading zone.
-You likely know the hospital will check for a proper car seat before you are allowed to leave, but the guide should go over any other formalities you’ll need to take care of before driving away with your new bundle of joy.
+You probably know by now that the hospital will check for a proper car seat before you’re allowed to leave, but the guide should go over any other formalities you’ll need to take care of prior to driving away with your bundle of joy.

 You can also ask your guide about the necessary forms for your newborn’s birth certificate, as some hospitals provide these directly to patients and may even have a specialist on hand who can assist you with filling out the paperwork.

-At the end of the tour, Adams says that many couples pull her aside to ask specific questions about their individual birth plan.
-Don’t be afraid to talk to your guide if you have any additional concerns—this is a good chance to become comfortable with the hospital surroundings before you come back to deliver, so speak up!
+At the end of the tour, don’t be afraid to pull your guide aside to ask specific questions about your individual birth plan.
+If you have any concerns that weren’t already addressed, this is a good chance to bring them up, so you’re comfortable with the hospital protocol and surroundings before you come back to deliver.